robocorp/rpaframework/docs/source/libraries/dialogs/index.rst

     Library    RPA.Dialogs

     *** Keywords ***
-    Ask Question From User By Build a Form
-        Create Form     questions
+    Ask Question From User By Form Built With Keywords Create Form     questions
         Add Text Input  label=What is your name?  name=username &{response}=    Request Response
         Log             Username is "${response}[username]"

-    Ask Question From User By Form Specified by JSON &{response}=    Request Response  /path/to/myform.json
+    Ask Question From User By Form Specified With JSON &{response}=    Request Response  /path/to/myform.json
         Log             Username is "${response}[username]"